Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 With this structure, the correlation functions of the particle pair $(i,j)$ inherently account for the influence of all other third particles $k$, by $\sum_{k\neq i, j} \tilde{R}_{ik} + \tilde{R}_{jk}$, which enhances the performance of the trial wave function for problems with three-body interactions.
-Once all of the spatial functions are generated according to the position of particles, one can calculate the trial wave function.
+Once all of the spatial functions are generated according to the position of particles, one can calculate the trial wave function \tcb{(see Supplemental Material for additional details \cite{supplemental})}.
+We note that potentially more sophisticated Ans\"atze for building variational wavefunctions for few-body nuclear systems can be found in Ref.\ \cite{gandolfiAtomicNucleiQuantum2020a}.

 We use VMC to train the neural networks.
 According to the Rayleigh-Ritz principle, the expectation value of the energy in an arbitrary state must be equal to or greater than the ground-state energy.
 With this principle, the loss function is defined as the estimated energy derived from the trial wave function.
 The gradients of the neural networks are then computed in order to optimize the network parameters by minimizing the energy.
 After sufficient training iterations, the neural networks reach a variational wave function with the lowest energy, which should closely approximate the true ground-state wave function.